starlake-ai/starlake/README.md

 ## How it works

-Starlake Data Pipeline automates the loading and parsing of files and their ingestion into a Hadoop Datalake where datasets become available as Hive tables.
+Starlake Data Pipeline automates the loading and parsing of files and their ingestion into your Datawarehouse.

 ![Complete Starlake Data Pipeline]( docs/static/img/guide/animated-elt.gif "Complete Starlake Data Pipeline")